Pablodd1/ThriveOrtho-MSK/docs/FULL_PROJECT_REVIEW_2025_11_01.md

 ---

-*This comprehensive review documents the complete state of SOBEAIREHAB as of November 1, 2025.*
+*This comprehensive review documents the complete state of ThriveOrtho as of November 1, 2025.*